-So you decide to enhance, revamp, or create for the first time different types of diversity training for your modern workplace.
-You have been inclusive in your hiring practices but never intentionally thought about what diversity training actually means.
-Although research on diversity training’s effectiveness has been mixed, a forty-year examination of diversity training has found that diversity training does work – if it’s done right.
+So you decide to revamp (or create) diversity training for your modern workplace, but don’t know where to start.
+You have been inclusive in your hiring practices but never intentionally thought about what types of diversity training to use or how to actually make it effective.
+Although research on diversity training’s effectiveness has been mixed, a forty-year examination of diversity training has found that it does work – if it’s done right.
 Here’s how.

 What is diversity training?